Note: these 'words' (valid or invalid) are all the permutations of the word nut. These words are obtained by scrambling the letters in nut.

 (climbing) A shaped piece of metal, threaded by a wire loop, which is jammed in a crack in the rockface and used to protect a climb.
 (Originally, machine nuts [sense #2] were used for this purpose.)

-(poker, only in attributive use) The best possible hand of a certain type, for instance: "nut straight", "nut flush", and "nut full house".
+(poker, attributive) The best possible hand of a certain type.
 Compare nuts(“the best possible hand available”).

 (nautical) A projection on each side of the shank of an anchor, to secure the stock in place.